samuelbulman/strava/README.md

 # Want access to your strava activities data?
-You're in the right repo.

 ## Description
 This project is a tool to help Strava athletes programmatically access and store their personal strava activity data.